 We’re nothing more than walking hardware with thinking software and that software can be written and rewritten.
 It was as if until now my internal software was open source code that could be edited by third parties just by telling me things over and over again.
 Taking ownership of that software editing and closing the firewall to the outside was my biggest take away from therapy.
 I’ve become more independent and less judgmental of myself in the process.

 Therapy isn’t just for housewives and crazy people.

-Eventually you’ll find you have no need or desire to go back.
-A good therapists works himself out of a job from day one.
-After about nine months of weekly, then semi weekly and eventually monthly meetings, I realized I had outgrown the need for it.
+Eventually, you’ll find you have no need or desire to go back.
+A good therapist works himself out of a job from day one.
+After about nine months of weekly, then semi-weekly and eventually monthly meetings, I realized I had outgrown the need for it.
 Equipped with a better arsenal of tools and a better understanding of myself, I’m too busy enjoying life to have time for therapy these days.

 If you liked what you read here, please follow me on twitter: